Seattle Citroën

 Chris Dubuque

-• DUST OPTION.
-Canadian Specification DS's after about 1966 were all equipped with the dust option.
+DUST OPTION.
+All Canadian Specification DS's between 1966 and 1972 were equipped with the dust option.
 The most obvious part of the dust option was the special hydraulic reservoir cap, but the gearbox breather and fuel tank breather were also affected.
-USA cars never seemed to have this option.
+USA cars rarely (if ever) had this option.
 The reservoir cap and gearbox breather are shown here.
-The nuancierDS.fr website has other details of the dust option HERE
+The nuancierDS.fr website has other details of the dust option HERE.

 Gearbox breather for dust option